wgolab/WatCA/README.md

 The **timestamp** identifies each event uniquely.
 The log file must be sorted in ascending order by timestamp.
 **INV|RES** denotes the event type (invocation vs. response).
-The **client_ID** corresponds to a process ID in Herlihy and Wing's model, and should be distinct for each client pr  ocess and thread.
+The **client_ID** corresponds to a process ID in Herlihy and Wing's model, and should be distinct for each client process and thread.
 You can construct it by concatenating the client's IP, process ID, and thread ID.
 **R|W** denotes the operation type (read/get vs. write/put).
 The **key** and **value** denote the key-value pair, and must not contain any tabs.